Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-handover-endpoint.md

   <figcaption>Cognigy.AI Webchat Endpoint Settings</figcaption>
 </figure>

-## Account ID and API Key in Live Agent
 <div class="divider"></div>
 Now you need the values to enter in the _Account ID_ and _API Key_ fields.
 You will need to login to Live Agent as the admin of the current Agent.